 You can’t miss one of the most picturesque spots in Potsdam, Germany’s city center.
 The Dutch Quarter consists of two intersecting streets with gorgeous rows of red brick Dutch style buildings.
 Scattered among the Dutch buildings are cafes, shops, and restaurants.
 This area is too adorable not to check out.

-The Russian quarter, also known as Alexandrowka is another picturesque and unique spot to visit during your trip to Potsdam, Germany.
-The beautiful wooden homes make up the Russian enclave of the city for the small group of Russian immigrants in the 19th century that were a gift by Frederick William III to his close friend, the Russian Czar.
+The Russian Colony, also known as Alexandrowka is another picturesque and unique spot to visit during your trip to Potsdam, Germany.
+The beautiful wooden homes make up the Russian enclave of the city for the small group of Russian immigrants in the 19th century that were a gift by Frederick William III to honor his close friend, the Russian Czar.

 The Russian quarter feels like it’s situated in its own park with plenty of space between the homes and is the perfect place to explore by foot or bicycle.

 One of the timbered homes also houses a museum if you’re interested in learning more.

 The historical city center or Alter Markt is another must see stop in Potsdam, Germany.
 Much of the original city center was destroyed and bombed during WWII, since then some of the monuments and historical buildings have been built upon so there is still incredible buildings to see here.

 The most notable building in this part of Potsdam, Germany would be the unmissable turquoise dome of St. Nicholas Church.